webtoknow/fx-trading-app/Week_05/Theory/README.md

 ### Services

-- if we are in a situation where we need some code to be used everywhere on the page, we should use services *e.g. : Data connections*)
+- if we are in a situation where we need some code to be used everywhere on the page, we should use services
 - through services, methods and components can be accessed across other components in the whole project
 - a service should look like this:

 ```JavaScript
 @Injectable()